Associative bond swaps in molecular dynamics: Conclusion

 \section{Conclusion}

-In this paper we show that our HOOMD implementation of the bond swap algorithm using a three-body potential is elegant, efficient and genuine.
-Most importantly, by being based on potentials only, it is suited for the fully MD-based implementation we present here, allowing to study the proper dynamics of network materials.
+In this paper we show that our HOOMD-blue implementation of the bond swap algorithm using a three-body potential provides associative bond-swapping in dynamic network simulations with a tunable energy barrier.
+The method, originally introduced in Ref.~\cite{sciortino2017three}, can be now used for simulations of any network materials that feature chemical moieties that enable associative swapping, such as vitrimers.
+In addition, the bond-swapping provides a way to speed up simulations of self-assembling systems with interactions that are so strong that traditional simulations would spend prohibitively long times in metastable states.
+In these systems it provides a shortcut to both have strong bonds and a way to effectively anneal the system without having to play with delicate changes in temperature.
+The most important feature of the method is that it is based on potentials only, and therefore suited for molecular dynamics simulations, allowing to study the proper dynamics of network materials.
 Capturing the dynamics of adaptive network materials correctly is key for simulations that aim to unravel their mechanical properties.
-The elegance and tunability of the three-body potential provides an accessible parameter to control the swap rate and thus the macroscopic properties of the modelled material.
-Its efficiency makes it such that any network forming system might benefit from its use, providing a shortcut to both have strong bonds and possible rearrangements.
-Lastly we show that the algorithm intrinsically captures physical effects of parameters affecting the swap rates, like the mass of the swapping moieties.
-We hope that our HOOMD implementation will be of help for anyone interested in dynamical properties of smart and adaptive materials.
+The tunability of the three-body potential provides an accessible parameter to control the swap rate and thus the macroscopic properties of the modelled material.
+The method is efficient in the sense that, even though it does involve the evaluation of forces arising from a three-body potential, those forces can be calculated in terms of two-body forces that had to be calculated anyway, and therefore the three-body forces are relatively cheap.
+Its efficiency makes it such that any network forming system might benefit from its use.

+Lastly we show that the algorithm intrinsically captures physical effects of parameters affecting the swap rates, like the mass of the swapping moieties, which would have to be added by hand in hybrid implementations involving topology-altering Monte Carlo steps.
+We hope that our HOOMD-blue implementation will be of help for anyone interested in efficient network assembly or dynamical properties of smart and adaptive materials.